What is Auroville?

 How to Get Around in Auroville

 The best way to get around in Auroville is by renting a bike/motorbike.
 The village covers a huge area, and everything is quite far from each other.
 Plus, the roads are badly lit at night.
 And since some of the events/activities might take place at night somewhere far from your hostel, it’s not going to be a very comfortable (or safe) walk, unless you’ve got headlamps or torch lights.
-For this same reason, if you’re renting a bike or motorbike, make sure the lights are working.
+If you’re renting a bike or motorbike, make sure the lights are working.

 What to Do in Auroville